 The generated PTK is used as the initial PTK once associated.

+For MLO, Basic Multi-link element is included in every Authentication frame as defined in Table 9-70 (Authentication frame body).(#2176)

 NOTE 1—The PTK-KEK derived in EPPKE will be used for group key handshake after association even if PTK-KEK is not used in EPPKE frame exchange.